William J. Colvill: Personal life

 Colvill married Elizabeth Morgan (a direct descendant of Elder Brewster, one of the Pilgrim Fathers) of Oneida County, New York, in April, 1867.
 In 1893, Colvill had a 167-acre homestead in Grand Marais, Minnesota, next to Lake Superior.
 Others settled there creating a small community.
 It was named Covill in 1906 after his death.

 In 1905, Colvill traveled to the Soldiers Home in Minneapolis to attend a reunion of the veterans of the First Minnesota.
 While there, he died in his sleep on June 13.
 He is buried in the Cannon Falls Community Cemetery in Cannon Falls, Minnesota.
 His original statue sits atop a shady hill where it overlooks the cemetery.
 In 1928, President Calvin Coolidge was present for the dedication of a statue that was placed next to his grave.

 Legacy

 Colvill Park in Red Wing, Minnesota, is named for Colvill, and he is represented by another statue in the Minnesota State Capitol.
 In addition, a section of Minnesota State Highway 19 from Gaylord to Red Wing is named in his honor.
+The now extinct town of Colvill in Cook County was also named in his honor.
+A plaque at the wayside on Hwy 61 at the Kudunce River indicates that he had a summer home in the area.